vlad2305m/fabric-per-player-spawns/README.md

 Forked from Lambdacraft because he went afk.
 >If you appreciate his maintenance of this mod please consider joining the [LambdaCraft](https://lambdacraft.dev/craft) server.

-Perhaps I didn't look at how the counting works, just rewired the mixins to work with 1.16.4 (and commented out some useless from my point of view wiring)
+I rewired the mixins to work with 1.16.5, and then just rewrote that part of the mod as I see fit.

 https://www.curseforge.com/minecraft/mc-mods/fabric-per-player-spawns